AndrinaVincenz/BINF4241-group37/Soko2019/src/assignment5_task1/ANSWERS.md

 4. PlayerTest.java

-To thest the function moveForward we had to create a new "getter", the "getPlayersLinkedList()" in the Game class, otherwhise the testing wouldn't have been possible.
+To test the function moveForward we had to create a new "getter", the "getPlayersLinkedList()" in the Game class, otherwhise the testing wouldn't have been possible.

+5. SquareTest.java

+After refactoring the output at the beginning we realised, that isOccupied doesn't work as it should:
+In case you hit a ladder or snake, and that ladder or snakes lead you to a field that is occupied, it didn't work.
+Therefore we had to create a new function checkForSpecialSquares() in the Square class.
+There we checked also after coming from a ladder or snake, if the field is occupied.
+We tested these functions with testMoveAndLandOccupied() as well as  testCheckForSpecialSquaresSnake() and testCheckForSpecialSquaresLadder().